vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 ```
 A trigger is sent when the graph start with the spike on the left.
 The input value change from 0 to a new value higher than 5.

-When the dryer is finished the value drops below 6 to 0 again the next trigger is sent and you can notify that the dryer is finished.
+When the dryer is finished the value drops below 6 to 0 again the next trigger is sent, and you can notify that the dryer is finished.

 ---
 ## Trigger only on passing a value on rise